What can the Michigan Med curriculum do for my training?

 - Longitudinal Learning Community.
 M-Home supports the development of clinical skills and professional identity in a small-group, mentored learning environment.

 - Directed Professional Development.
-Provides meaningful choices and learning experiences based on the professional direction of the student.
+Provides meaningful choices and learning experiences based on the professional direction of the student, guided by a personal Branch advisor.

 - Applied Leadership Education.
-Prepares students for leadership in the general clinical environment and for specialized contexts (e.g., health care policy).
+Four-year Leadership program prepares students for leading in the general clinical environment and for specialized contexts (e.g., health care policy).

 What is Launch?